-Pennsylvania Statute (Act 30) authorizes Pennsylvania municipalities or counties to establish a C-PACE program in their communities.
+Pennsylvania Statute (Act 30 of 2018) and as amended by Act 43 of 2022 authorizes Pennsylvania municipalities or counties to establish a C-PACE program in their communities.
 On August 14, 2019, Philadelphia Mayor Jim Kenney signed legislation creating the Philadelphia C-PACE program and designating the Philadelphia Energy Authority as the Program Administrator.
 C-PACE financing helps stimulate local economies by ensuring that owners of agricultural, commercial and industrial properties can obtain low-cost, long-term financing for energy efficiency, renewable energy, and water conservation projects.